And when he had opened the seventh seal, there was silence in heaven about the space of half an hour. – Revelation 8:1 ESV

 “But Joshua commanded the people, “You shall not shout or make your voice heard, neither shall any word go out of your mouth, until the day I tell you to shout.
 Then you shall shout.”
 Joshua 6:2-6, 10 ESV

 God commanded the Israelites to circle the city of Jericho silently, save for the blowing of trumpets, for seven days.
 The people did as commanded, and on the seventh day, after circling the city seven times, the people shouted on command.
 The walls of Jericho collapsed and the Israelites took the city.

 How Long is “About Half an Hour”?

 Will the silence be close to a literal half hour like in the Yom Kippur earthly temple service?
-Or could it be 7 days of silence like we saw in the days of Noah and Joshua?
-Or could it be the 10 days of “awe” between Yom Teruah (Feast of Trumpets / Rosh Hashanah) and Yom Kippur?
+Or could it be 7 days of silence like we saw in the days of silence as in the days of Noah and Joshua?
+Or could the half hour of silence represent the 10 days of “awe” between Yom Teruah (Feast of Trumpets / Rosh Hashanah) and Yom Kippur?

-Maybe the silence is the gap of time between the rapture of the church (which starts the Day of the Lord) and the signing of the 7 year covenant between the future antichrist and Israel (which starts the 70th week of Daniel)?
+Maybe the silence is the gap of time between the rapture of the church and the confirming of the 7 year covenant with Israel (which starts the 70th week of Daniel), if there is a gap?
 This could be several days, to weeks, to months, or even possibly approximately 3 years.

-I have tried calculating half an hour using various different codes, but have come up with nothing concrete.
-However long it is, it will be according to God’s perfect timeline.
+I have tried calculating half an hour using various different codes and timelines, but have come up with nothing concrete.
+However long “about half an hour” is, it will be according to God’s perfect timeline.